-HIST 3910 Topic Studies in Social History (3,2,1) (C) This course provides an opportunity for students to study and discuss selected topics of an advanced nature, with a view to introducing them to new developments at the frontiers of the study of social history.
+This course provides an opportunity for students to study and discuss selected topics of an advanced nature, with a view to introducing them to new developments at the frontiers of the study of social history.

-HIST 4105 Chinese Women and Politics in (3,2,1) (tbc) Twentieth Century China
+HIST 4105 History of Chinese Women since (3,2,1) (P) 1912

-The lives of the Chinese people in general, and that of Chinese women in particular, have undergone tremendous changes in the past century.
-With the breakdown of outworn traditions and conservative bondages, the status and role of Chinese women had been changed and redefined.
-A new and independent life had been brought to them since the forming of the Chinese Republic.
-This course analyses the lives of a selected prominent Chinese women in these years of turmoil and their responses to the challenges posed by historical setting in which they lived.
-This course, focusing on a study on the changing status and role of Chinese women, will offer an alternative perspective to approach China's political development.
+The lives of the Chinese people in general, and that of Chinese women in particular, have undergone tremendous changes since the end of the imperial era in 1912.
+With the breakdown of outworn traditions and conservative constraints, a variety of opportunities were opened to Chinese women.
+This course analyses the experiences of Chinese women in these years of turmoil and their responses to the challenges posed by the historical settings in which they lived.
+This course, focusing on a study on the changing roles of Chinese women, will offer an alternative approach to evaluate China's development.

-HIST 4106 Contemporary Chinese Political (3,2,1) (tbc) Thought
+HIST 4106 Contemporary Chinese Political (3,2,1) (P) Thought